howistart/howistart-hakyll/posts/elixir/1/index.md

 Notice this time the following `push_right/1` operation worked because the supervisor automatically started another `:blue` portal.
 Unfortunately the data that was in the blue door before the crash was lost but our system did recover from the crash.

 In practice there are different supervision strategies to choose from as well as mechanisms to persist data in case something goes wrong, allowing you to choose the best option for your applications.
+You can learn more about supervisors [in the `Supervisor` module documentation](https://hexdocs.pm/elixir/Supervisor.html).

 Outstanding!

 ## Distributed transfers

 With our portals working, we are ready to give distributed transfers a try.
 This can be extra awesome if you launch the code on two different machines on the same network.
-However, if you don't have another machine handy, it will work just fine.
+However, if you don't have another machine handy, one machine will work just fine.

 We can start an `iex` session as node inside of a network by passing the `--sname` option.
 Let's give it a try: